- Previous: News API v1.5 - API Notes

 Facets

 The News API provides facets in all search-style responses.
 The facets provide a breakdown of the results of the search into how many of those results also match the given term, providing the API consumer with guided navigation to help refine the search further to find the content they are looking for.
-Currently, facets are provided for both the when and tag search constraints.
+Currently, facets are provided for both the when

-For when, the News API returns each of the bands that contains at least one search result, with a count of how many results fall into that band.
+, the News API returns each of the bands that contains at least one search result, with a count of how many results fall into that band.

-For tag, it returns a list (maximum of 10), in decreasing order of popularity, of the tags used across the result set.
+, it returns a list (maximum of 10), in decreasing order of popularity, of the tags used across the result set.

 Facets are available in all three response formats.
 In JSON, they look like this: